Chapter 29. Configuring an operating system to optimize CPU utilization

 To enable dynamic tickless behavior in certain cores, specify those cores on the kernel command line with the

 nohz_fullparameter.
-On a 16 core system, append this parameter on the
+On a 16 core system, enable the

 This enables dynamic tickless behavior on cores